hyphacoop/cosmos-genesis-tinkerer/README.md

 ⚠️ This genesis tinkerer is in active development.

 You can get more docs by invoking `pydoc3 cosmos_genesis_tinker`.

+TODO:
-TODO: Add the output to the README or it's own .md file
+- Add the output to the README or it's own .md file
+- Swap delegators and validators are currently buggy.
+We're using sed script to pre-process genesis files to swap out keys.

 ## Setup
 **Prerequisite**: You'll need `python 3.10`